Endava-Sofia/fe-code-guidelines/guidelines/html.md

 <br/>
 The viewport is the user's visible area of a web page.
 It varies with the device - it will be smaller on a mobile phone than on a computer screen.

-You should include the following <meta> element in all your web pages:
+You should include the following "meta" element in all your web pages:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />